 I rely on several methods to help teach him how to act appropriately:

-- Try to find the basic reason behind the outburst.
+- Find the reason behind the outburst.
 Sometimes I can’t believe what sets my three-year-old off: it could be because I used the wrong color crayon or because he would rather stay in the van than go inside.
 But when I stop and think about what else could be bothering him, most cases point to the same culprits: he’s hungry, sick, tired, or emotional.
 When I can address any of those issues first rather than try to rationalize why it’s perfectly fine to use orange, we can usually avoid a catastrophe in waiting.

 - Maintain a sense of calm.
 You’re here to help your child, and the best way to do that is to try to remain calm.
 Yes, even when she’s yelling and crying and you’re ready to drag her by the arm and march her to a corner.
 You’re on the same team, and often, matching her frustration with your own does little to calm her down.
 Perhaps the most difficult piece of advice to follow, trying to stay calm can work wonders, especially since kids feed off your emotions.

 - Assert authority.
 One of the most important reasons to stand your ground is to protect your child from himself.
 When he’s throwing a tantrum, emotions are flying high, and he needs someone bigger than him to rein in his frustrations.
 Explain what is acceptable and what isn’t (“We do not do that,” “You have no right to hit her,”).
 Most importantly, follow through and remain consistent.